 So that we can provide the best service to you and given our volume of work, we require appointments to conduct research.

-Research requests may be made in person (45 Main Street, Freeport, ME), but initial contact via phone (207-865-3170) or email is requested before you stop by so that our Collections Manager may research and gather information pertaining to your request.
+Research requests may be made in person (45 Main Street, Freeport, ME), but initial contact via phone (207-865-3170) or email is requested before you stop by so that our staff may research and gather information pertaining to your request.
 Be certain to include contact information and detailed information on your topic/subject matter of your research.
-Our Collections Manager will be in touch with you as soon as possible to set-up an appointment and/or discuss next steps.
+Our staff will be in touch with you as soon as possible to set-up an appointment and/or discuss next steps.